Research.

 Do perceptions of government spending influence the willingness to pay taxes?
 We tested this hypothesis through a field experiment conducted in a high-stakes, real-world context, using revealed preferences.

 Giaccobasso, M.; Nathan, B.; Perez-Truglia, R. and Zentner, A. (2022).
 Where Do My Tax Dollars Go?
 Tax Morale Effects of Perceived Government Spending.
-American Economic Journal: Applied Economics, Conditionally Accepted.
+American Economic Journal: Applied Economics, forthcoming.

 pdf Slides bib bib